Achiral nanostructures: perturbative harmonic generation and dichroism under vortex and vector beams illumination: Theoretical framework

 Before introducing the formula for general notation of the nonlinear circular dichroism, we describe the nature of vortex beams.
-We consider the following description for vortex beams in cylindrical coordinates, for which higher-order Poincare sphere can be introduced~\cite{Padgett1999-Poincare-sphereequiv, Milione2011-Higher-OrderPoincare, Ren2015-GeneralizedPoincare, Shen2021-RayswavesSU(2)sy}:
+We consider the following description for vortex beams in cylindrical coordinates, for which a higher-order Poincare sphere can be introduced~\cite{Padgett1999-Poincare-sphereequiv, Shen2021-RayswavesSU(2)sy, Aita2024-Propagationoffocuse, Soares2006-Hermite-Besselbeams}. {In paraxial regime, they can be described as:

-{where $|R_\ell\rangle$ and $|L_\ell\rangle$ are related to the right- and left-handed beam, respectively.} Here $\ell$ refers to the orbital angular momentum projection, {$\varphi$ is the azimuthal angle}, and $ \hat{\vb{x}}$ and $\hat{\vb y}$ are unit basis vectors.
-For a circularly polarized plane wave, $\ell=0$.
-For $|R_\ell\rangle$ and $|L_\ell\rangle$ helicity~\cite{Fernandez-Corbaton2012-Helicityandangular}, spin angular momentum projection $\sigma$ is equal {either} to $1$ or $-1$ respectively.
-We omit the dependence of the radial coordinate $r$~\cite{Zhan2006-Propertiesofcircula}, while it does not change the general symmetry, in which we are interested.
-Note, that the total angular momentum projection $m^{\text{in}}=\ell+\sigma$ where the superscript ``in'' refers to the incident beam throughout the text.
-Due to this reason, we consider this problem, implementing the multipolar decomposition, while for the multipoles, total angular momentum projection is well-defined.
-Using vector spherical harmonics~\cite{Stratton, Bohren1998Mar} (spherical multipoles) may be considered redundant in this context, as we are solely concerned with their angular momentum projection, but employing any kind of cylindrical harmonics~\cite{Frezza2018-Introductiontoelect} does not necessarily simplify or clarify the problem, as we are only interested in the total angular momentum projection $m$ regardless of the basis used.
+where $|R_m\rangle$ and $|L_m\rangle$ are related to the right- and left-handed beam, respectively, {which are mirror images of each other}.
+Here $m\in \mathbb Z$, {$\varphi$ is the azimuthal angle}, and $ \hat{\vb{x}}$ and $\hat{\vb y}$ are unit basis vectors.
+A detailed description of the properties of vortex beams and the connection between angular momentum and topological charge can be found in the Appendix~\ref{app:mult}. } We omit the dependence of the radial coordinate $r$~\cite{Zhan2006-Propertiesofcircula} because it does not change the general symmetry, in which we are interested. {We also use and rewrite:

+Note that $\pm m$ refers to the total angular momentum projection on the $z$-axis and plays the important role in our considerations.
+Handedness refers to the helicity of the beam~\cite{Fernandez-Corbaton2012-Helicityandangular}.} We consider this problem by implementing the multipolar decomposition because, for the multipoles, total angular momentum projection is well-defined~\cite{Akhiezer}. {We use} vector spherical harmonics~\cite{Stratton, Bohren1998Mar} (spherical multipoles), {although their application may seem} redundant in this context. {However, in fact,} employing any kind of cylindrical harmonics~\cite{Frezza2018-Introductiontoelect} does not necessarily simplify or clarify the problem, as we are only interested in the total angular momentum projection $m$ regardless of the basis used.

+Another type of beams we are interested in are vector beams, related to the diameter of the generalized Poincaré sphere (see Fig.~\ref{mainscheme}).
+They are introduced as: